-There’s 2 kind of dependencies: third-party and internal.
+There are 2 kinds of dependencies: third-party and internal.
 SPM supports both.
 It even supports complex dependency graphs with nesting.
-It sounded like ideal option until I started to hit some problems.
+It sounded like an ideal option until I started to hit some problems.

 Starting is easy